-Test Insulation Resistance (see Tests Before Operation).
+Check Insulation Resistance (see page 8).

 Regardless of the method of storage, the windings of every motor should be tested prior to placing in service.
-See Insulation Resistance Section under Corrective Maintenance Section.
+Please refer to "Insulation Resistance" section under Corrective Maintenance later in this booklet.

 Normal Operation